I was still nine miles away from the summit of Cameron Pass when I had a sudden realization. It was not a good one.

 That’s when I realized: Oh crap, what if there’s no more sealant in the tire, or it all dried out?
 It was at least a year since I last added any, and it was Hutchinson’s latex sealant that I only got because of its no-mess injector bottle.
 I’ve been less impressed with this stuff than Stan’s No Tubes sealant, mainly because it didn’t seem to seal as well.
 But maybe it also dried out quicker?
 (As it would turn out, yes.)

 The tire had flatted enough that the tire sidewalls wasn’t sealing against the rim, and hence I couldn’t use my handpump to inflate the tire.
 I used half a CO2 cartridge and was on my way.
 But eight miles later, the tire was squishy again, so I used the rest of the CO2 cartridge—the only one I had brought.

 My plan now was to stop every six miles and pump up the tire with the handpump before the tire got too low on air and that would no longer be possible.
 I did this a few times.
 But finally, the tire couldn’t even hold air for four miles.

 It was Mile 187 and I still had another mile to go before being completely out of the Poudre Canyon.
 By this time night had fallen, and I was glad I brought multiple lights, including a headlamp.
-I pulled off only a safe, wide pull-off—a rarity on Colorado 14—and conceded that I was going to have to put in a tube in the tubeless tire.
-Fortunately I had the sense to pack one at the last minute the night before.
+I stopped on a safe, wide highway pullout—a rarity on Colorado 14—and conceded that I was going to have to put in a tube in the tubeless tire.
+Fortunately, I had the sense to pack one at the last minute the night before.

 That emergency tube got me home a whopping 16h41m after I started.
 That was still many hours sooner than on the Huffy two years ago, of course, but instead of arriving feeling positively ebullient like that time, I felt deflated and relieved to be done.
 I was hoping that, somehow, I would have ridden better, even though there was little rational reason to expect otherwise.